ShahzainAhmed/SumOf-N-NaturalNumbers/README.md

 - Initialize the sum variable to 0.
 - Use a while loop to find the sum of natural numbers and decrement the number for each iteration.
 - The numbers are added to the sum variable and this continues until the the value of the number is greater than 0.
+- Then the sum of first N natural numbers is printed.